 Roads were completely impassable.
 Even the old-fashioned horse-drawn sleighs that rural folks used for winter travel didn’t dare brave the slippery conditions, leaving many homesteads completely isolated for days.
 Witnesses described the constant, ominous sound of tree limbs cracking under the weight of all the ice.
 Some likened their noise to fireworks on the Fourth of July.
 Many farmsteads, especially those sporting fruit trees, were completely ruined, and many a town green was forever altered after numerous large, old-growth trees were felled by the ice.

-View near the Robbins School in Norwalk after the ice storm of February 1898.
+View near the Robbins School in Norfolk after the ice storm of February 1898.
 Photograph by Marie Kendall.
 (Connecticut Historical Society)

-Greenwoods Road in Norwalk after the ice storm of February 1898.
+Greenwoods Road in Norfolk after the ice storm of February 1898.
 Photograph by Marie Kendall.
 (Connecticut Historical Society)